Take a gander at these gorgeous Goose Tracks!" 👀✨

 I use a dry iron for this type of piecing.
 In my experience, steam tends to 'curl' the paper pattern...yuck!

 To create wonderfully flat quilt blocks—no matter how you piece them—check out our Best Technique for Pressing Quilt Blocks.
-The results are amazing for such a simple trick.
+The results are remarkable for such a simple trick—and you don't need to buy a clapper to do it.

 You'll need the most current version of Adobe installed on your computer to download the pattern.